Abstract

 Ad6 may represent stressed and dying adipocytes with transcriptional shutdown

 Our snRNA-seq data unveiled a previously unrecognized adipocyte subpopulation, Ad6, predominantly present in eWAT during HFD feeding.
 This subpopulation represented a dysfunctional state of adipocytes, characterized by elevated expression of stress response and inflammation genes, coupled with the loss of metabolic genes.
 Using the identified profile as a basis, we sought to confirm the presence of the Ad6 adipocyte subpopulation at the tissue level through adipocyte or whole-mount immunostaining.
 We first visualized reactive oxygen species (ROS) within adipocytes isolated from adipose tissues of chow- or HFD-fed mice using the chemical ROS reporter H2DCFDA.
-Under HFD conditions, a significantly larger fraction of adipocytes exhibiting ROS was observed, with effects more prominent in eWAT than in iWAT, together with significantly higher intensity (Figure 6A, 6B).
+Under HFD conditions, we observed markedly higher H2DCFDA fluorescence intensity in eWAT and a modest increase in iWAT, resulting in a significantly larger fraction of H2DCFDA-positive adipocytes, especially in eWAT (Figure 6A, 6B).
 This provides evidence of Ad6 adipocytes experiencing oxidative stress.
 Next, we inspected Ad6 adipocytes by employing whole-mount immunostaining of adipose tissues for beta-2 microglobulin (B2M), a marker highly enriched in this subpopulation (Figure S6C).
-B2M was primarily detected in eWAT under HFD feeding, particularly within crown-like structures (CLS), as well as in the cytoplasm of adipocytes neighboring these CLS (Figure 6C, 6D).
+B2M was strongly detected in eWAT and slightly in iWAT after HFD feeding.
+B2M was particularly found within crown-like structures (CLS), as well as in the cytoplasm of adipocytes neighboring these CLS (Figure 6C, 6D).
 As dead adipocytes are detected within CLS33, this result suggests Ad6 as stressed and dying cells due to inflammation, both within and outside the CLS.
 Another hallmark of Ad6 adipocytes was the depletion of genes crucial for lipid metabolism, including PPARγ (Figure S6A).
 To mitigate the potential for artifacts derived from ambient RNA, we directly visualized PPARγ proteins within adipocytes in adipose tissues through whole-mount immunostaining utilizing NuTRAP mice.
 While most GFP-labeled adipocyte nuclei robustly expressed PPARγ proteins under typical conditions, a significant proportion of adipocyte nuclei from eWAT in HFD-fed mice lacked PPARγ proteins (Figure 6E, 6F), confirming the presence of PPARγ-deficient Ad6 adipocytes in eWAT during obesity.
-Furthermore, the substantially fewer transcripts, represented by UMIs or genes, detected in the Ad6 subpopulation (Figure 6G), suggests a global loss of gene expression.
+We did not detect significant expression of APC markers such as Pdgfra in Ad6 (Figure S6I), indicating that Ad6 does not represent dedifferentiating adipocytes.
+Instead, the substantially fewer transcripts, represented by UMIs or genes, detected in the Ad6 subpopulation (Figure 6G), suggests Ad6 adipocytes undergo a global loss of gene expression.
+In the integration of our data with previous datasets, we observed a comparable adipocyte population identified in the previous study (mAd3 in Emont et al.23) (Figure S7A), with similar marker gene expression (Figure S7B) and lower transcript abundance (Figure S7C).
+However, the population size of mAd3 was much smaller than Ad6 in our data and did not show consistent population changes during obesity (Figure S7D).
+This discrepancy may be due to different technical robustness; the dysfunctional cellular state of this population, with severely compromised RNA contents, may have made it difficult to accurately capture using standard protocols in the previous study, while our protocol enabled robust and precise detection.
 Taken together, Ad6 represents a subpopulation of stressed and dying adipocytes with transcriptional shutdown that arise during obesity.

 Discussion